 Let’s say you have thrown four blistering fast strikes toward your opponent’s face, all of which he or she successfully avoided in some manner.
 You have established a pattern.
 The opponent thinks they have you figured out.
 Now advance very slowly and at the last instant strike at high speed.
 This often works because the opponent does not expect this very slow approach.
 They have become accustomed to fast movements and may not even notice a slower approach strategy.

 In some martial arts styles breaking boards and concrete blocks is a fundamental part of their training.
-The idea is that you must toughen your body so it is able to withstand this type of contact.
+The idea is that you must toughen your body so it can withstand this type of contact.
 In doing so you help ensure your strikes will be devastating to an opponent.

 It is hard to dispute that this type of training will strengthen the bones and soft tissues in your striking surfaces.
-It has been scientifically demonstrated that repeated impacts of moderate intensity helps build bone mass and makes bones denser (Wolff’s Law).
+It has been scientifically demonstrated that repeated impacts of moderate-intensity help build bone mass and makes bones denser (Wolff’s Law).

 But there is more to breaking boards (or concrete blocks) than simply the strength of your hands, feet, or elbows.
-You can actually break a board pretty readily without extensive strengthening of bodily striking surfaces (this is not always true for something like a concrete block).
-The key to breaking boards is primarily focus.
+You can break a board pretty readily without the extensive strengthening of bodily striking surfaces (this is not always true for something like a concrete block).
+The key to breaking boards is primarily focusing.
 Do not strike at the surface of the board or a painful and unsuccessful breaking effort is likely to result.
-Instead focus your efforts several inches through and beyond the board.
+Instead, focus your efforts several inches through and beyond the board.
 This focus will generally allow you to press directly through the board without much effort.
-There is also little or no pain (provided you have good punching form).
+You will likely experience little or no pain (provided you have a good punching form).
 You must strike quickly and with extreme focus.
 Once you can do that the average pine or fir 12”x12”x3/4” board will break rather easily.
 Boards made of hardwoods are very hard to break.
 Don’t even think about trying to break a maple board unless you have trained for it extensively.

 Breaking boards is not a fundamental skill, but it is something people enjoy as a challenge.
 Once you know you can break a board, it becomes less interesting.
 There are artificial reusable breakaway boards that simulate the effects of breaking boards without the splinters, sawdust and waste pile of demolished lumber.